 - Your PA driver’s license status.

-- Any violations or departmental actions you have received in the past 3 years or 10 years (depending on the driving record purchased).
+- Any violations or departmental actions you have received in the past (depending on the time period of the driving record purchased).

 NOTE: A 10-year driving record will be used for employment purposes only.